You CAN Fight A Workers’ Comp Claim. We Can Help.

-Contact us at (518) 463-1269 or toll free (866) 240-3041for a full explanation of your rights, and aggressive protection of your interests.
-We represent employers, insurers and third-party administrators in the Albany area and throughout the Hudson Valley and Upstate New York.
+Call us toll-free at (518) 463-1269 for a full explanation of your rights, and aggressive protection of your interests.
+We represent employers, insurers and third-party administrators throughout New York.

 Under state law, an employee injured in the normal course of work has a right to certain employer-paid benefits: (a) payment of medical bills, (b) temporary disability pay while off the job, and (c) lump sum payments for permanent injuries.

 Fault is not considered – the worker can receive benefits if his own negligence led to the injury.
 The employer can recommend a medical provider, but cannot require the employee to go to a certain doctor or clinic.
 If the claim is controverted, the worker is entitled to request a hearing before a Workers’ Compensation Law Judge.

 Your Rights As An Employer

 Through legal counsel or its insurance company, an employer has the right to challenge any assertions made by an employee.
 This includes the right to present testimony of medical experts to refute the claim, and testimony of lay witnesses, including supervisors or co-workers of the claimant.
 We commonly hire private investigators to observe employees away from the workplace – a powerful and admissible tool for contesting a claim of disability.